 You may have already submitted your sitemap to Google, but have you done the same in Bing?

-- Use consistent URLs: Bing will only crawl the exact URLs listed
+- Use consistent URLs: Bing will only crawl the exact URLs listed.

 - Use the <lastmod> attribute to set the date and time of the latest edit.

-- Refer to your sitemap in the Robots.txt file
+- Refer to your sitemap in the Robots.txt file.

-- Keep your sitemap to under 50,000 URLs or 50MB (uncompressed) in size.
+Use the hreflang annotation tag to identify the same pages in different languages. - Keep your sitemap to under 50,000 URLs or 50MB (uncompressed) in size.
 If it’s bigger than this, you should break it down into multiple sitemaps.

-Content should also be accessible to all users, which includes those who are using different devices like mobiles and screen readers, which read your text out loud.
+Content should also be accessible to all users, which includes those who are using different devices like mobiles and screen readers, which read text out loud.

-Focus on On-Page SEO
+Focus On On-Page SEO

 Backlinks are undoubtedly useful for your Bing rankings, but perhaps not as much as for Google.
-Instead, focus on your on-site SEO.
+Instead, focus on on-site SEO.

 Build Your Social Media Presence

-However be warned that your social media activities can also weigh against you.
+However, be warned that your social media activities can also weigh against you.
 Buying followers or using other immoral tactics to improve your rankings is a big negative signal to the search engine and is likely to send your results plummeting.

-Optimise your Site for Microsoft Edge
+Optimise Your Site for Microsoft Edge

 While you can use Bing on any browser, Microsoft claims that it works best on Microsoft Edge and will rank your website based on its appearance on that browser.
-Fortunately, Microsoft has come a long way since the days of Internet Explorer and Edge can now easily hold its own against the likes of Chrome and Firefox.
-However, there are still some instances where a website will show incorrectly on different browsers because of an incompatibility.
-For the best results in Bing’s rankings, check your website appearance in Edge and make sure it functions as it should.
+Fortunately, Microsoft has come a long way since the days of Internet Explorer.
+Edge can now easily hold its own against the likes of Chrome and Firefox.

 Conclusion